Old City of Jerusalem Guide: History, Quarters and Key Religious Sites

-Why is a trip through the old city gates the gateway to the history of Jerusalem?
-What is striking about Jerusalem is that the city is the focal point of three main religions: Judaism, Islam, and Christianity.
+Jerusalem is the focal point of three main religions: Judaism, Islam, and Christianity.
 The main attractions in Jerusalem are the Western Wall (Wailing Wall) and the Temple Mount for the Jews, the Dome of the Rock and the Al-Aqsa Mosque for the Muslims, and the Church of the Holy Sepulchre and the Via Dolorosa for the Christians.

-The Temple Mount (Moriah) is a hill in the Old City of Jerusalem with Islamic, Jewish, and Christian structures, including the Dome of the Rock and the Al-Aqsa Mosque.
-These are two impressive landmarks in Jerusalem, and a visit to the sites is a trip through significant cultural heritage and history.
+The Temple Mount (Moriah) is a hill in the ancient Jerusalem with Islamic, Jewish, and Christian structures, including the Dome of the Rock and the Al-Aqsa Mosque.
+These are two impressive landmarks in Jerusalem, and a visit to the sites is a trip through a centuries-old city gates system, cultural heritage, and history.
 Moreover, the Old City of Jerusalem consists of four quarters: the Jewish Quarter, the Muslim Quarter, the Christian Quarter, and the Armenian Quarter.

 The altitude of Jerusalem is about 750 metres, high enough to be covered in snow in winter – and yet a pleasantly warm climate in summer!

-The Jaffa Gate is one of the four primary gates of the Old City of Jerusalem, the only gate on the western side of the Old City, and the main entry point of vehicles.
-Next to the Jaffe Gate is the Tower of David Museum, where you can get an insight into the history of Jerusalem.
+The Jaffa Gate is one of the four primary gates of the Old City, the only gate on the western side of the Old City, and the main entry point of vehicles.
+Next to the Jaffa Gate is the Tower of David Museum, where you can get an insight into the history of Jerusalem.
 The Tower of David was where the Muslims found protection during the Crusaders’ conquest of Jerusalem around 1100.

 The Damascus gate on the northern side of the Old City is one of the other main gates to this part of ancient Jerusalem.
 As the largest and perhaps most impressive gate in Jerusalem, it leads visitors directly into the Muslim Quarter.

-The third significant gate is the Zion Gate, facing south towards Mount Zion.
+The third famous gate is the Zion Gate, facing south towards Mount Zion.
 It was constructed by Suleiman the Magnificent in 1540 and leads directly into the Jewish Quarter.

 The narrowest gate is the Dung Gate, which only allows pedestrians to pass.
 It is the closest entrance to the Wailing Wall.